BitOMC/BitOMC/docs/src/guides/testing.md

 Test Networks
 -------------

-Ord can be tested using the following flags to specify the test network.
+BitOMC can be tested using the following flags to specify the test network.
 For more information on running Bitcoin Core for testing, see [Bitcoin's developer documentation](https://developer.bitcoin.org/examples/testing.html).

-Most `bitomc` commands in [wallet](wallet.md) and [explorer](explorer.md) can be run with the following network flags:
+Most `bitomc` commands in [wallet](wallet.md) can be run with the following network flags:

 | Network | Flag |
 |---------|------|